Table of Contents

 Not only are they easy to use, but they have a lot of benefits for your dog's skin and coat as well.

-My dog is a golden labrador, a pit bull mix, which means that she's incredibly big.
+My dog is a golden labrador and a pit bull mix, which means that she's incredibly big.

 That's why I use Waterless Dog Shampoo for my dog.